tyre/llamaindex-pinecone/README.md

 Out of the box, `PineconeVectorStore.add` and `.upsert` use `SimpleMetadataBuilder`.
 It essentially adds the `nodeId` and then splats the `node.metadata` into an object.
 For Pinecone metadata, the only acceptable keys are string and values must be strings, numbers, booleans, or arrays of those types.

-`pineconeMetadataBuilderOptions` is an optional parameter which will filter down to that builder.
+`pineconeMetadataBuilderOptions` is an optional parameter on the `PineconeVectorStore` constructor which will filter down to that builder.
 Fort the simple builder, the only presently supported option is `excludedMetadataKeys`, which takes an array of keys to skip.

 ```typescript
 tongueTwister.metadata = {